eero-lehtinen/eero-lehtinen/README.md

 I'm currently working on a game in Rust and Bevy (in a private repo).

 ### My repository list has a lot of forks for contributing or making edits for private projects, so here are the important ones:
+- [oklch-color-picker.nvim](https://github.com/eero-lehtinen/oklch-color-picker.nvim) A Neovim plugin for color picking and highlighting
+- [oklch-color-picker](https://github.com/eero-lehtinen/oklch-color-picker) The picker application for the above plugin that also works standalone
 - [Status Bot](https://github.com/eero-lehtinen/status-bot) Game status bot for Discord
 - [eerolehtinen.fi](https://github.com/eero-lehtinen/eerolehtinen.fi) Personal website
 - [Full Stack Open 2020](https://github.com/eero-lehtinen/full-stack-open-2020) Full stack course